indigotree/www-bagnallcentre-com/content/whats-on/pure-food.md

 ---
 title: Pure Food
+description: >-
-description: 'Learn to cook whole, plant-based foods in delicious and simple ways. '
+  Come to our Pure Food cookery classes and learn to cook whole, plant-based foods in delicious and simple ways.
 yoast_keyword: cookery
 draft: false
 starts_at: '2018-10-06T10:00:20+01:00'